mjbradvica/personal-website-articles/2021/blazor-series/blazor-refactoring-inputs.md

 This ideal implementation is a single line solution that will that contain all the markup and razor necessary to render a complete input field.
 We will have cut the numbers of line needs for each input from around nine to one.
 This will simplify our application and line count.

-Lets review the current implementation again for the name field again:
+Reviewing the current implementation again for the name field again:

 ```csharp
 <div class="field">